Foundation Diet and Health

 Vegan recipes with saw palmetto fruits

-We are not aware of any recipes for using saw palmetto fruits as an ingredient.
+We are not aware of any recipes that use saw palmetto fruits as an ingredient.

 You can make a tea from the saw palmetto fruit, but this method of preparation is not recommended because the fat-soluble ingredients of the fruit hardly pass into the tea.
 2